 - They are able to identify existing routes & endpoints

-My main problem with the term IAST is another though: It confuses.
+My main problem with the term IAST is another thought: It confuses.
 Some best practices like Microsoft SDL practices or SAFECode’s Fundamental Practices for Secure Software Development only refer to SAST and DAST as SDLC practices but not to IAST.
 So it’s not surprising, that I’m often asked by customers what kind of AppSec tooling is now really recommended to use?
 All three or just one or two?

 First of all, it’s important to understand, that IAST can be seen as a hybrid approach of SAST and DAST and that is what makes it so complicated to give clear advice here.
 So it makes sense to analyze if we could perhaps replace one of these tools with IAST.

 An obvious idea would replace SAST with IAST.
 Both are actually performing some form of security code analysis, SAST in a static, IAST in a dynamic way.
-This is why I often call IAST a dynamic code scanning tool.
-In practice, it is the combination of SAST and IAST that makes usually sense though.
+This is why I often call IAST a dynamic code-scanning tool.
+In practice, it is the combination of SAST and IAST that usually makes sense though.

-There are a couple of reasons for that: For instance to reach a better scan coverage: SAST does just require the source or byte code that it can scan as long as it is supported the relevant technology (programming language or framework – and Enterprise SAST solutions do usually cover a lot of them.
+There are a couple of reasons for that: For instance to reach a better scan coverage: SAST does just require the source or byte code that it can scan as long as it is supported by the relevant technology (programming language or framework – and Enterprise SAST solutions do usually cover a lot of them.
 IAST on the other hand has some limitations:

 So both are actually dynamic AST but only one is called DAST due to historic reasons.
 Well, that’s confusing, right?!